delta-io/delta/kernel/USER_GUIDE.md

 ```
 #### Important Note

-All the Delta protocol-level details are encoded in the rows but you do not have to understand them in order to read the table data correctly.
+* All the Delta protocol-level details are encoded in the rows but you do not have to understand them in order to read the table data correctly.
 You can mostly treat these rows as opaque objects and pass them correctly to the Scan.readData() method.
 In future, there will be more information (that is, more columns) added to these rows, but your code will not have to change to accommodate those changes.
 This is the major advantage of the abstractions provided by Delta Kernel.

+* Observe that same `TableClient` instance `myTableClient` is passed multiple times whenever a call to Delta Kernel API is made.
+The reason for passing this instance for every call is because it is the connector or Delta Kernel client context, it should maintained outside of the Delta Kernel APIs to give the connector developer or Delta Kernel client control over the `TableClient`.

 ### Step 2: Improve scan performance with file skipping